sevenhong/awesome-mcp-servers/README.md

 Web content access and automation capabilities.
 Enables searching, scraping, and processing web content in AI-friendly formats.

 - [34892002/bilibili-mcp-js](https://github.com/34892002/bilibili-mcp-js) 📇 🏠 - A MCP server that supports searching for Bilibili content.
 Provides LangChain integration examples and test scripts.
+- [aboutgrasp/grasp](https://github.com/aboutgrasp/grasp) 📇 🏠 - Self-hosted browser using agent with built-in MCP and A2A support.
 - [automatalabs/mcp-server-playwright](https://github.com/Automata-Labs-team/MCP-Server-Playwright) 🐍 - An MCP server for browser automation using Playwright
 - [blackwhite084/playwright-plus-python-mcp](https://github.com/blackwhite084/playwright-plus-python-mcp) 🐍 - An MCP python server using Playwright for browser automation,more suitable for llm
 - [browserbase/mcp-server-browserbase](https://github.com/browserbase/mcp-server-browserbase) 🎖️ 📇 - Automate browser interactions in the cloud (e.g. web navigation, data extraction, form filling, and more)